 Fortunately, there is help at hand.
 The scripts that the performance tester will need to write to test the application may well provide the means to grow and age your data.
 Planning will be needed and implications understood.
 But if followed carefully, you may end up with a modelling tool which doesn’t just alert you to current and near future issues but drive your development and design process.

 Just think about a situation where you are planning to move to a different technology.
 Maybe what you have is creaking a little and you are looking around for a new solution.
 There will probably be more than one approach, but which do you take?

 By being able to model different designs, you can avoid expensive mistakes and in the process you’ll have a ready-made regression test set.

 So next time you want to see into the future, pay a visit to the performance tester, but come prepared.

-*present companies I am working with are excluded.
+*present companies I am working with are excluded, of course.

 Howard Osborne, Managing Consultant